chenhongqiao/ChatBox/README.md

-A social media app using files to share data.
+A social media app using files to exchange information.